grafana/writers-toolkit/docs/sources/writing-guide/image-guidelines/index.md

 <ol><li>Create a PR against the local repository that includes the Markdown file.
 </li>
 <li>Add the image reference to the Markdown file.<br><br>
 The image reference that you add to the Markdown renders the image when the Grafana website is built.
-If you want to test that the image appears correctly, refer to [Test images in a local build](#test-images-in-a-local-build).</li>
+If you want to test that the image appears correctly, refer to <A href="#test-images-in-a-local-build">Test images in a local build</A>.</li>
 </ol>
 </td>
         </tr>